Get cover to suit your budget and lifestyle.

 What happens during National Diabetes Week?

 National Diabetes Week is held in July each year and is an opportunity for Diabetes Australia to increase awareness of the dangers of diabetes and to raise funds for research into diabetes treatments and the search for a cure.
-The date for 2017 is yet to be confirmed.

 They focus on a different aspect of diabetes each year and themes from previous years have included diabetes-related amputations, the serious health complications of diabetes and the case for a national diabetes prevention program.
 The week consists of high-level conferences as well as backyard fundraising events, and everyone is encouraged to get on board and help make a difference.